AdobeDocs/dynamic-media-classic.en/help/creating-template.md

    * **[!UICONTROL Indent First Line]** - Specify the amount by which you want to indent the first line of text.

-   * **[!UICONTROL Space Before Paragraph]** - Specify the amount of space you want to appear above the first line of text in the paragraph.
+   * **[!UICONTROL Space Before Paragraph]** - Specify the amount of space that you want to appear above the first line of text in the paragraph.

-   * **[!UICONTROL Space After Paragraph]** - Specify the amount of space you want to appear below the last line of text in the paragraph.
+   * **[!UICONTROL Space After Paragraph]** - Specify the amount of space that you want to appear below the last line of text in the paragraph.

    * **[!UICONTROL Vertical Align]** - Select where you want the text to appear vertically within the text box: Top, Middle, Bottom.